Skip to Main Content

 Overview

 The best place to start news research will often be Lexis and Westlaw.
 Lexis Advance in particular has an extensive collection of newspapers and provides many advanced search features.
-As a BYU Law student, you have access to a personal account on NYTimes.com and access to The Washington Post online through this link.
-For help with your NY Times account, contact Iantha Haight.
+As a BYU Law student, you have access to free personal accounts on New York Times and Washington Post online.

 Search Tips